 Even a minor loss of focus, adds up massively over the course of weeks and years.

 Think of an airplane flying to a destination.
-If it is even a degree off course, this drift will become a huge distance over time.
+If it is even a degree off course, this drift becomes a huge distance over time.

 That’s why airplanes constantly check the direction they are heading in.
 They make tiny adjustments on a continual basis to ensure they reach their destination efficiently.